Berchtesgaden Alps, Germany

 August 10th, 2014, together with Achim Schneider, Aleksandr Karakozov and Johannes Riedelsheimer.

 St. Bartholomä.
 Drive from Berchtesgaden to Königssee, park there and walk to the harbor.
 The boat brings you in 30 minutes to St. Bartholomä.
 North of the hostelry, on the edge of the forest, is the East Face bivouac Ostwandlager.
-The key and food for dinner is available in the hostelry up to 6 p.m.
+A hot meal is available in the hostelry up to 6 p.m.
 From the Ostwandlager you reach the beginning of the climb near the snow field “Eiskapelle” in one hour.

 Best time of the year: